TypeFunc/logic/dowek/README.md

  l ≤ x.
  2. l is the greatest lower bound since if y is a lower bound of A, y is in B and y ≤ l.

+**Proposition 1.3** (Second fixed point theorem) Let ≤ be a strongly complete ordering over a set E. Let f be a function from E to E. If f is increasing then p = inf {c | f c ≤ c} is the least fixed point of f.

+*Proof.* Let C be the set {c | f c ≤ c} and c be an element of C. Then p ≤ c since p is inf C. Since f is increasing f p ≤ f c.